 When you take Arabic classes at your university, you are opening the door onto a new culture, civilization, and history…

 High school students will find serious Arabic language courses once they enter secondary studies.
-There they can learn new Arabic vocabulary and learn about the Middle Eastern culture and traditions.
-And let’s not forget about Arabic grammar!
-The New School
+There they can learn new Arabic vocabulary and phrases, as well as learning about the Middle Eastern culture and traditions.
+And let’s not forget about Arabic grammar and the Arabic alphabet!

 This is the case of The New School in Manhattan on W. 12th Street.
 The Foreign Languages Department will give you all of the information you need on Arabic degrees.

 The university offers a complete introduction to the language for beginners.
 It centers on language courses (writing and oral), but also discovering Arabic literature and civilization.

 The Arabic Language Degree comprises classes such as:

 NYU has a worldwide reputation and offers many different manners in which to learn Arabic.

 In order to learn Arabic in New York City, you can also attend NYU.
 Once there, you will be able to choose between different classes and options.

 First off, if you are planning to have a career in which Arabic will be important, but you currently have no knowledge of the language, you should start with a beginner’s course in Arabic.

 This class will lead you to other possibilities within the school’s framework.

 NYU also presents its students with the opportunity of taking a Middle Eastern and Islamic Studies degree.

 You can also pair your Arabic classes with other language classes such as French or Spanish.

 Universities are a great place to learn Arabic, but so are institutes.
 Here we’d like to mention The Arabic School of NY (747 3rd Ave, New York, NY 10022.)

 This institute focuses on all aspects of teaching the Arabic language and is perfect for students, employees, and curious people alike…

 The Arabic language, its theology, and the Quran are all taught there.

 Either way, the goal of The Arabic School of NY is to transmit Arabic knowledge to its students.
 Students can take Arabic lessons at night or on the weekends.

 It is also possible to take an intensive summer course and to learn Arabic abroad.
 The Arabic School of NY organizes cultural conferences as well.

 It even teaches an Introduction to Arabic Art and Culture.

 When one decides to learn a foreign language or a new dialect, he or she must set off towards new horizons and the country’s culture, as well as the region from which hails the language.

 This is the case for Arabic, of course.

 Learning Arabic is also being introduced to a culture which is different from the occidental one you may be used to, and discovering new traditions, as well as having a better understanding of the Muslim religion and starting to read the Quran in its original language…

 There is a great NYC institute which has understood the importance of discovering a culture in order to better learn a language.

 Part of the Lebanese American University since 2014, the Summer Institute for Intensive Arabic Language and Culture in NYC is one of the best places to learn Arabic in New York.

 Its sister program in Lebanon is also a great place to familiarize yourself with the Arabic language and you can partake in both if you wish.

 Learn Arabic at SINARC, right smack in the middle of one of the busiest cities in the world!

 Known amongst Lebanese Americans, the institute is located in Manhattan, and has accommodated students from NYU, CUNY, and many other universities.

 The Institute offers the following courses: Elementary Arabic – Part A and B, Intermediate Arabic – Part A and B, Advanced Arabic – Part A and B, Levantine Dialect I or II, Media Arabic.

 All programs require a total 30 hours of classes over the course of one summer.